[1]:

-#!pip install folium branca
+# %pip install folium

 [2]: